A Bit of Freedom Goes a Long Way: Classical and Quantum Algorithms for Reinforcement Learning under a Generative Model: Quantum algorithms for optimal policies

-In the same way that we quantised the finite-horizon classical backward iteration algorithm in \Cref{sec:optimal_policies_finite-horizon} by approximating the quantities $\int_{\mathcal{X}}p(\rd x'|x,a)u_{t}(x')$ using quantum mean estimation, a similar procedure can be performed for the aforementioned classical value iteration algorithm on infinite-horizon MDPs.
-The resulting algorithm, shown in \cref{algo:quantum_extended_value_iteration}, achieves a better query complexity dependence on the action space size $A$, error parameter $\varepsilon$, and bias span upper bound $\Lambda$.
+In the same way that we quantised the finite-horizon classical backward iteration algorithm by approximating the quantities $\sum_{s'\in\mathcal{S}}p(s'|s,a)u_{t}(s')$ using quantum mean estimation, a similar procedure can be performed for the classical value iteration algorithm on infinite-horizon MDPs.